Deserts of Pakistan:

 - These fluctuations influence regional weather conditions, particularly in adjacent agricultural and urban areas.

-- Hot desert winds can cause heatwaves in cities like Karachi and Lahore during the summer.
+- Hot desert winds can cause heat waves in cities like Karachi and Lahore during the summer.

 - Deserts experience drastic temperature variations, with scorching heat during the day and freezing cold at night.